-A cropping history is when cropping or horticulture activities have occurred during three out of the last 10 years (with at least one of the years being in the last five years).
+A cropping history is when cropping or horticulture activities have occurred during three out of the last 10 years.
 For more detailed information on the cropping history test, producers should ensure they refer to the new or expanded cropping information online.

 Complete this form if you would like to receive an information pack by email or post.
 You can also choose to receive regular updates relating to the regulations.

 View the full description of the requirements for grazing.

 Minimum practice agricultural standards for ongoing, commercial grains, crop, and horticulture production have not yet been developed as they will not come into effect for three years.

 The minimum practice agricultural standards will be developed by the Department of Environment and Science in consultation with industry.
 Draft standards will be released for public consultation for a statutory period of at least 30 business days under section 318A of the Environmental Protection Act 1994.